rulai-hu/BBG-VoIP/uart-guide.md

 uboot_overlay_addr6=/lib/firmware/BB-UART2-00A0.dtbo
 ```

-Ensure you removed the # on the first two lines to un-comment them!
+Ensure you removed the # on the first two lines of the uEnv to un-comment them!

 4. Reboot the target.